mcutrig/Carbon-Black-Automation/Cluster Install/Shell_install/README.md

 These scripts have been developed to work together for a cluster install WITH internet connection.

+The cb_auto folder will need to be in /tmp/cb_auto.

 The encrypted password referenced using OPENSSL in the Add_Cluster_Node script will need to be generated on your Ansible server and the passphrase updated in the script.

 ***EXAMPLES***